dvhthomas/bitsby.me/content/til/2023-02-11/index.md

    That's **my** organization, not your favorite Git hosting website!
 1. `thehub` -- that's the name of our internal repo where we keep our intranet The Hub.
    Replace with _your_ repository name.
-1. `contents/docs` -- use that.
+1. `contents` -- use that.
 It's a consistent part of the API name for your files in your repo.
-1. `_data/hubbers.yml` -- that is the directory/filename of something in **my** repo.
+1. `docs/_data/hubbers.yml` -- that is the directory/filename of something in **my** repo.
    So replace that with whatever it is you want to download.

 That is all probably superbly well documented somewhere.